jornane/mwSimpleSamlAuth/README.md

 You can still use the [MediaWiki methods for preventing access](http://www.mediawiki.org/wiki/Manual:Preventing_access) to block certain actions, even if SimpleSamlAuth won't block them.
 The only exception is that `$wgSamlCreateUser = true` will have priority over `$wgGroupPermissions['*']['createaccount'] = false`.

 ### $wgSamlAuthSource
-This is the name of the AuthSource you configured in SimpleSamlPhp.
+This is the name of the AuthSource you configured in SimpleSAMLphp.
-You can easily find it by going to the SimpleSamlPhp installation page and going to *Authentication* -> *Test configured authentication sources*.
+You can easily find it by going to the SimpleSAMLphp installation page and going to *Authentication* -> *Test configured authentication sources*.
 The word you have to click there is the name of your AuthSource.
-For SAML sessions, the standard preconfigured name in SimpleSamlPhp is `default-sp` and this is also what SimpleSamlAuth will guess if you omit the variable.
+For SAML sessions, the standard preconfigured name in SimpleSAMLphp is `default-sp` and this is also what SimpleSamlAuth will guess if you omit the variable.

 ### $wgSamlPostLogoutRedirect
 This is an URL where users are redirected when they log out from the MediaWiki installation.